General principles

 There is no one right way to write and edit a resume.
 In recent years, examples have emerged that outline the best format for a document in order to be effective.
 Most resumes include the following chapter headings:

-It is important to emphasize right now that there is no "one right template" and case by case, but it is always worthwhile to place the chapter that promotes you the most at the top of the document, and keep the one that is less relevant to the job at the bottom of the page.
+It is important to emphasize now that there is no "one right template" and that each case is unique, but it is always a good idea to place the section that advances you the most at the top of the document, and save the section that is less relevant to the job at the bottom of the page.

-For example: If the job requires language proficiency and you speak the desired language - "Jump" the "Language proficiency" chapter to the top of the page.
-If your military service is very relevant to the job, skip it to the top of the resume.
+For example: If the position requires language proficiency and you speak the requested language – “jump” the “Language Proficiency” section to the top of the page.
+If your military service is very relevant to the position, jump it to the top sections of your resume.

 Name of the game - Relevance

-Although there are quite clear rules for writing a certificate, this does not mean that it is a completely standard document, but a document that must be adapted as much as possible to the ability, experience and skills.
+Although there are fairly clear rules for writing a CV, this does not mean that it is a completely standard document, but rather a document that should be adapted as much as possible to the candidate's ability, experience, and skills.
 It is very important to adapt and change the document specifically for the famous job, and not to send the exact same document to different jobs certainly not to different positions.

 Enter in the resume and specify mainly relevant information that shows the recruiter that you meet as many of the job requirements as possible.